jonnny013/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 Before setting up the deployment pipeline let us ensure that a manual deployment with the command <i>flyctl deploy</i> works.

-You most likely need to do at least three changes.
+You most likely need to do at least four changes.
 Firstly, define the Node version to use in the file <i>package.json</i> to match one used in your machine.
 For me it is 16.19.1:

 ```json
 {